Western hunter-gatherer: Physical appearance

-Reconstructed head of the Cheddar Man, found in England (carbon-dated c.
-8540-8230 BC), based on the shape of his skull and DNA analysis, shown at the National History Museum in London (2019).
+A hypothetical reconstruction of the head of Cheddar Man, found in England (carbon-dated c.
+8540-8230 BC).
+The model is based on skull shape and DNA analysis, representing one possible interpretation of his appearance based on available skeletal and genetic evidence.

 According to David Reich, DNA analysis has shown that Western Hunter Gatherers were typically dark skinned, dark haired, and blue eyed.
 The dark skin was due to their Out-of-Africa origin (all Homo sapiens populations having had initially dark skin), while the blue eyes were the result of a variation in their OCA2 gene, which caused iris depigmentation.

 Archaeologist Graeme Warren has said that their skin color ranged from olive to black, and speculated that they may have had some regional variety of eye and hair colors.
 This is strikingly different from the distantly related eastern hunter-gatherers (EHG)—who have been suggested to be light-skinned, brown-eyed or blue eyed and dark-haired or light-haired.

 Two WHG skeletons with incomplete SNPs, La Braña and Cheddar Man, are predicted to have had dark or dark to black skin, whereas two other WHG skeletons with complete SNPs, "Sven" and Loschbour man, are predicted to have had dark or intermediate-to-dark and intermediate skin, respectively.
 (Note: These predictions were obtained using a multinomial logistic regression model based on a panel of 36 carefully selected SNPs with a low sensitivity of 0.26 for classifying intermediate skin (compared to 0.99 and 0.90 for white and black skin, respectively).
 The accuracy of the model used could be further improved with "additional (but currently unknown) SNP predictors once identified via future GWAS".)
-Spanish biologist Carles Lalueza-Fox said the La Braña-1 individual had dark skin, "although we cannot know the exact shade."
+Spanish biologist Carles Lalueza-Fox said the La Braña-1 individual had dark skin, "although we cannot know the exact shade".

 According to a 2020 study, the arrival of Early European Farmers (EEFs) from western Anatolia from 8500 to 5000 years ago, along with Western Steppe Herders during the Bronze Age, caused a rapid evolution of European populations towards lighter skin and hair.
 Admixture between hunter-gatherer and agriculturist populations was apparently occasional, but not extensive.